mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 89 - Math Feature Envy/readme.md

 ![Code Smell 89 - Math Feature Envy](Code%20Smell%2089%20-%20Math%20Feature%20Envy.jpg)

-*One class calculating formulas for another class.*
+*One class calculates formulas for another class.*

 > TL;DR: Leave the formulas to the objects gathering the information.